Renewable School Applications

 What We Look for in a Partner School

 In addition to meeting our eligibility requirements noted above, we look for applicants with a commitment to renewable energy education.
 Applicants should demonstrate alignment with the Solar 4R Schools mission as well as a broader commitment to sustainability and renewable energy.
 Our best school partners have a unique capacity to leverage the educational resources we provide into as many classrooms within their school or district as possible, with a plan to transfer ownership of the role of Teacher Champion should it become necessary.
+Additionally, Schools/Districts or educational institutions should have a plan to maintain their new PV system as part of their facilities after project completion and ownership transfer of the physical PV system and data displays, if applicable.

 The Role of the Teacher Champion